HomeCollege Savings GuideUsing Your Alfond Grant

 hospital

-If your student was born as a Maine resident between 2009 – 2012 (or born at MaineGeneral in 2008) they would have received the Alfond Grant if a NextGen 529 account was opened prior to their first birthday.
+If your student was born a Maine resident between 2009-2012 (or born a Maine resident at MaineGeneral in 2008) they would have received the Alfond Grant if a NextGen 529 account was opened prior to their first birthday.

 If your student was born as a Maine resident in 2013 or later, they have automatically been awarded the Alfond Grant!1